Elzie W. Young

 1964-1989

-ELZIE WILLIAM YOUNG (Oct 13, 1913 - Dec 27, 1989) was born in Lexington, Fayette County, Kentucky, the son of Levi and Julia White Young Burton.
+ELZIE WILLIAM YOUNG was born October 13, 1913, in Lexington, Fayette County, Kentucky, the son of Levi and Julia White Young Burton.
 He was educated in Kentucky at Ruddell Elementary School, Dunbar High School, and St. Mary's College.
-On March 28, 1932, Young married Ruby Edgerson and their union produced nine children: Billie Mae, Elzie, Ruth, Miriam, Thelma, Mark, Julia, Samuel, and Benjamin Young.
+On March 28, 1932, Young married Ruby Edgerson and their union produced nine children: Billie Mae, Elzie, Ruth, Miriam, Thelma, Mark, Julia, Samuel, and Benjamin.
 After Ruby’s death in 1974, he married Dianna Gray with whom he had two sons, Everard and Ephrim.
-He was preceded in death by Billie Mae and Ephrim.
+He was preceded in death by two of his children, Billie Mae and Ephrim.

 Before his call to the ministry, Young found employment as a racehorse jockey.
-The exciting career proved too difficult for his limited experience, however, and he turned toward his true calling – preaching the gospel of Christ.
-Young’s spiritual conversion took place at Christ Temple Church in Lexington, Kentucky, under the pastorate of Elder H.T.
-Moore.
-He acknowledged his call to the ministry and evangelized all over the country for a number of years before founding Greater Bethlehem Temple Apostolic Church in Cincinnati, Ohio, in 1950.
-Starting with just four members, his church grew into a vibrant soul saving station with more than 800 members.
+The exciting career proved too difficult for his limited experience, however, and he sought more traditional employment.
+His spiritual conversion took place at Christ Temple Church in Lexington, Kentucky, under the pastorate of Elder H.T.
+Moore where he received the baptism of the Holy Ghost in 1932.
+He acknowledged his call to the ministry and evangelized for a number of years before founding Bethlehem Temple Apostolic Church in Cincinnati, Ohio, in 1950.
+Starting with just four members, his church grew into a vibrant soul saving station with more than 800 members at its peak.